jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

    ```
    unzip discovery_agent-latest.zip
    ```
-3. Copy those 2 files in a folder (APIC-agents for instance) on the machine  where the API Manager environment is located.
+3. Copy those 2 files in a folder (/home/APIC-agents for instance) on the machine  where the API Manager environment is located.
 4. Move the `private_key.pem` and `public_key` files that were originally created when you set up your Service Account to the agent directory (APIC-agents).
 Note that the `public_key` comes from Steps 3 or 4 of [Create a Service Account](/docs/central/connect-api-manager/prepare-amplify-central/#create-a-service-account) depending if you choose to use the `der` format or not.

-# Personalizing your agent configuration file
+# Customizing your agent configuration file

-This configuration file contain 3 sections to personalize: apimanager, central and log
+The `discovery_agent.yaml` configuration file contain 3 sections to personalize: apimanager, central and log.

-## apimanager section:
+## Customizing apimanager section:

 This section helps the agent to connect to the API Manager and to know which API should be discovered and published to AMPLIFY Central.